viblo/pymunk/README.rst

 and maintained today.

 Pymunk has been used with success in many projects, big and small.
 For example:
-2 Pyweek game competition winners, more than 10 published scientific papers and even in a self-driving car simulation!
+3 Pyweek game competition winners, more than a dozen published scientific papers and even in a self-driving car simulation!
 See the Showcases section on the Pymunk webpage for some examples.

-2007 - 2017, Victor Blomqvist - vb@viblo.se, MIT License
+2007 - 2018, Victor Blomqvist - vb@viblo.se, MIT License

-This release is based on the latest Pymunk release (5.3.2), using Chipmunk 7.0 rev d7603e3927 (source included)
+This release is based on the latest Pymunk release (5.4.0), using Chipmunk 7.0 rev d7603e3927 (source included)